At the Olympics in China, every color was represented…

 There’s no argument about the benefits of a water filtration system.
 It’s worth the investment!
 And you have many types of water filtration systems from which to choose, based on your budget and lifestyle.
 But with all the data and choices, you may still need step-by-step how-to-choose-a-water-filtration-system information.
-Our friends at wikiHow and the NSF (originally the National Sanitation Foundation) offer these tips for finalizing your choice:

 1. Find out what’s in your water.